TimofeySukh/Vaib_tg/README.md

 # 📱 Telegram Terminal Client

-A simple and convenient Telegram client for terminal, written in Python using the Telethon library.
+A modern, feature-rich Telegram client for terminal, written in Python using the Telethon library.

 ## ✨ Features

 - 🔐 Authenticate with Telegram via terminal
-- 💬 View your chat list with icons and unread counts
+- 💬 Interactive chat mode with **real-time message updates**
+- 🎨 **Separate display** for channels and personal chats/groups
+- 🖼️ **ASCII art rendering** for images directly in terminal
-- 📨 Read messages from any chat with pagination
+- ✍️ Send text messages with markdown formatting
-- ✍️ Send text messages and files to chats
+- 📎 Send photos, videos, and documents
 - 🔍 Search through your chats
 - 👤 View detailed chat/user information
-- 🎯 Interactive chat mode for live conversations
+- 🎯 Streamlined, intuitive interface
-- 🔔 Real-time message notifications
-- 🎨 Colorful interface for better readability
+- 🌈 Colorful output for better readability
-- 📝 Message formatting support (bold, italic, code)
-- 📎 Send photos, videos, and documents
+- ⚡ Auto-refreshing messages in conversations

 ## 📋 Requirements